-Even though it is January the sea temperature at this time of year is still quite warm at 18°C. Sao Vicente is located on the north side of Madeira and boasts excellent condition for surfers due to the waves being rougher in this area.
-The site also boasts a bathing complex with a restaurant and bar.
+- Even though it’s January, the sea temperature at this time of year is still quite warm at 18°C, which make enjoying a day at the beach a real possibility.
+Sao Vicente is located on the north side of Madeira and boasts excellent condition for surfers due to the waves being rougher in this area.
+The site also features a bathing complex with a restaurant and bar.

-Porto Santo offers one of the most spectacular coastlines along the south of the island.
-This area is divided into several small beaches, made up of fine golden sand and crystal clear waters.
+- Porto Santo offers one of the most spectacular coastlines along the south of the island.
+This area is divided into several small beaches, each of which boasts fine golden sand and crystal clear waters.
 There are a variety of facilities here including snack bars, sunshades and showers to keep everyone happy.

 Where to stay

-Quinta do Cabouco is a manor house built in the 18th century, which was restored in 2003.
-It was recently licensed by the local tourism authority as being one of the best B&B houses in the whole island.
+- Quinta do Cabouco is a manor house built in the 18th century which was restored in 2003.
+It was recently licensed by the local tourism authority as being one of the best B&B houses in the whole of Malta.

-A more expensive option would be Enotal Golf – Santo Da Serra.
-This is a four-star hotel ideal for those who enjoy outdoor pursuits.
+- A more expensive option would be Enotal Golf – Santo Da Serra.
+This four-star hotel is ideal for those who enjoy outdoor pursuits.
 The hotel offers a discount fee at the Santo da Serra Golf Club and features a number of spa facilities including a Turkish bath, whirlpool and indoor swimming pool.